arbor-sim/arbor/doc/install/gui.rst

 The source code is available `at GitHub <https://github.com/arbor-sim/gui>`_.
 We welcome bug reports and feature requests, please use the issue tracker on GitHub to make them.
-Currently, building network simulation is out of this project's scope.
+Currently, building network simulations is out of this project's scope.